Things to do

 Moors Valley is a fantastic place for children to play and explore.

-We are pleased to continue to welcome visitors to our play areas, but we have introduced new procedures to reflect the current guidance.
+We’re pleased to continue to welcome visitors to our play areas, but we’ve introduced new procedures to help keep everyone safe.

 - Please take responsibility for yourself and those in your care